What Metrobank Loans have to Offer for Every Filipino?

 - Sales Invoice Retrieval must be paid before you can get a copy of your sales invoice.

-- Cash Advance may be an easy solution for immediate cash needs, but you have to remember that you will be charged with a steep interest rate upon cash withdrawal.
+- Metrobank Cash Advance may be an easy solution for immediate cash needs, but you have to remember that you will be charged a steep Metrobank loan interest rate upon cash withdrawal.
 You will also have to pay a Cash Advance Fee.

 - Returned Check Fee is a penalty charge if your check bounces.